lsulibraries/LibraryBouncer/README.md

   - So, while the server's port is accessible to anyone inside the lsu network, it only returns info we are comfortable sharing to everyone (including bad actors).
   - Later we will talk about an interface program that queries this server.

+- what is the server:

+  - the entire server is coded in the app.py file.
+  - it's a very minimal Flask server (python3)
+  - it responds to the ActiveCard.exe program only {"expiration": "some date info"} for that individual.
+  - be careful if you add elements to the server json response, because they must match the structure found in the BouncerInterface.
+  - the internal logs hold richer data.
+During this logging, it temporarily knows the individual's id, in order to look up Degree/School/College.
+After the lookup, it forgets all identifiably info.
+  - these logs can be parsed to make sense of the who uses the library at different times.
+(As of date, the requirements of this parser are unspecified.)

-- to build:
+- to build a dev instance:

   - follow the instructions at gnatty repo to install docker and github
   - clone this github repository
   - cd into the APIserver directory
-  - touch a file named "access_stats.json"  (this is a necessary hack)
+  - touch a file at ./BouncerAPI/access_stats.txt  (making this empty file is a necessary hack)
-  - create a file named "user_pass.json"
+  - create a file at ./BouncerAPI/user_pass.json

     - with the text {"user": "JoeShmoe", "password": "MyOfficeIsARiver"}
     - where that user/password can log into Symphony to access Patron info